rubatopy/rubato/docs/source/tutorials/platformer/step4.rst

     scene.add(shared.player, ground)

-You can also change the player gravity to ``-1.5 * rb.Display.res.y``, which will make the game more realistic.
+You can also change the player gravity to ``rb.Vector(y=rb.Display.res.y * -1.5)``, which will make the game more realistic.
 It should look like this
 now:

-PLEASE UPDATE THIS AND FOLLOWING IMAGES!!

 .. image:: /_static/tutorials_static/platformer/step4/1.png